Freedom of religion in South America by country: Bolivia

 The constitution of Bolivia establishes the freedom of religion and a separation between church and state.
 The constitution further prohibits discrimination along religious lines.

 Religious organizations are required to register with the Ministry of Foreign Affairs, with the exception of the Catholic Church, whose registration is waived due to an agreement between the Bolivian government and the Holy See.
 A separate class of groups called "spiritual organizations", and which roughly corresponds to indigenous religious groups in Bolivia, is also required to register with the government and does so through a process that is similar to that used by religious organizations, although the registration fees for spiritual organizations are lower.

-Both private and public schools have the option to include religious studies in their curricula.
-All schools are required to teach ethics courses which emphasize religious tolerance.
+Both private and public schools have the option to include religious studies in their curricula; all schools are required to teach ethics courses which emphasize religious tolerance.

 Some smaller churches in the evangelical Christian community have refused to register with the government, citing concerns for their privacy.
 While these groups have been unable to open bank accounts or hold property, the state has not otherwise interfered with their religious practice.

-Christian groups have alleged that the government shows a preference toward indigenous religious groups and practices.
+In the past, Christian groups have alleged that the government shows a preference toward indigenous religious groups and practices.
 In rural areas of the country, hostility by indigenous communities against Christian missionaries has been reported; in some cases, these incidents have included cases of "indigenous leaders hitting pastors".